 Water Bodies

-Interpretations of annual average temperature for the oceans (1) and land (2), hemp dyed with plant- and insect-derived dyes, petrochemical-derived fishing line
+Annual average temperature for the oceans (left) and land (right), hemp, plant- and insect-derived dyes, petrochemical-derived fishing line

 The strands of dyed hemp warp threads in Water Bodies color-code 138 years of temperature for the earth’s surface.
 This materialization of rising temperatures is held together with petrochemical-derived fishing line to create woven patterns that mimic waves.
 While the fishing line’s reflective quality evokes the glimmering surface of a body of water, the combination of materials and data also suggests the link between climate crisis, extraction of petrochemicals, and the accumulation of toxic plastics in our bodies and ecosystems.